 - Must work on a variety of break points

-- Must respond to time in a poetic manner
+- Must respond to time and space in a poetic manner

 April 24: 3 concepts for the project, with research, mood boards and visual references on what you’re going for and a quick sketch of the homepage for each direction.
 (Deliverable: an Invision presentation with 3 completely different ideas, references, and sketches of the homepage.)

 April 27: Revised concept with 3 different design directions/initial sketches (Homepage and 1 supporting page for each sketch)

 May 1: Finalized design due fully fleshed out based on feedback